dblock/code.dblock.org/_posts/2011/2011-09-01-exporting-data-to-excel-in-ruby-on-rails-w-spreadsheet-and-toxls.markdown

 ---
 ![]({{ site.url }}/images/posts/2011/2011-09-01-exporting-data-to-excel-in-ruby-on-rails-w-spreadsheet-and-toxls/image_7.jpg)

-We’re going to export data to Excel from our RoR application, in about five lines of code.
-There’re many options available out there and it’s all pretty confusing.
+We're going to export data to Excel from our RoR application, in about five lines of code.
+There are many options available out there and it's all pretty confusing.
 People try to export CSV and XML formats.

-Here’s how we do it, and so should you.
+Here's how we do it, and so should you.

 #### Just Do It!